 Therefore, feel free to try this method if a small texture change does not make you concern.

 Microwave is a multifunctional cooking item that every house should have.
 Here is the instruction:

 Step 1: Place stuffed peppers on the microwave-safe plate.

-Step 2: Reheat the food at a high temperature for 2 minutes.
+Step 2: Microwave the food on high power for 2 minutes.

 Step 3: Check whether the stuffed peppers are evenly reheated.

-Step 4: Reheating for additional 30 seconds if necessary.
+Step 4: Reheat for an additional 30 seconds if necessary.